ryansechrest/charm/README.md

 The reason for the underscore is so that Charm loads as early as possible.

-That allows you to use Charm in your plugin, theme, or even another mu-plugin.
+This allows you to use Charm in your plugins, themes, or even other mu-plugins.

 You're all set from here!